tikankika/Generate-Quiz-Questions-with-distractors...-QTI-file-Inspera/README.md

 Plan for iterative improvements to the quiz, incorporating feedback from students and educators to enhance its educational value.

 ## Commands for GPT-4:
 While the process is structured and detailed, implementing it directly within GPT-4 may require specific commands or interactions, especially for tasks like curriculum alignment and concept analysis.
-Users might need to explore and experiment with commands like /information or /upload to navigate these phases effectively.
+Users might need to explore and experiment with commands like /to navigate these phases effectively.
 This structured approach to quiz creation emphasizes a deep understanding of subject matter, alignment with educational standards, and responsiveness to students' learning needs.
 By following these phases and tasks, educators can develop quizzes that are not only informative but also diagnostic, allowing for targeted teaching interventions.